Orbital-selective Mott phase and spin nematicity in Ni-substituted FeTe$_{0.65}$Se$_{0.35}$ single crystals: Results

+Looking first at low-$T$ data, we observe SC transition in least-doped sample, evident for all field directions [Fig. \ref{Mag}(a)].
+On increasing temperature the most prominent feature in the normal-state magnetization appears, that is, the anomaly, present for all $M$ components in the region 125-130 K, in all samples.
+The anomaly produces substantial difference between low-$T$, and high-$T$ magnetization, accompanied by a peak.
+The data measured in the FCC mode signalize irreversibility, which is confined to temperatures below the peak in all crystals with $y < 0.06$, but extends to much higher $T$ in highly doped crystal.

-Similar anomaly in magnetization has been reported before, in some Fe$_{1+y}$Te$_{1-x}$Se$_{x}$ single crystals \cite{Rossler2010,Fang2008,Wittlin2012}, but it has not been studied in detail.
-Instead, it has been speculated that the anomaly may originate from impurity phases, indicating either Verwey transition in Fe$_3$O$_4$ \cite{Verwey1939,Friedrich2002}, or spin reorientation transition in Fe$_7$(Se-Te)$_8$ impurity of hexagonal structure \cite{Wittlin2012}.
-We see no correlation whatsoever between the magnitude of $\Delta M$ and tiny content of Fe$_3$O$_4$ estimated by X-ray diffraction, and we do not detect Fe$_7$(Se-Te)$_8$ in our samples.
-Moreover, the detail evaluation of the anomaly, described below, points against impurity origin.
+Similar $M$ anomaly at temperature of about 125 K has been reported before in some Fe$_{1+y}$Te$_{1-x}$Se$_{x}$ single crystals \cite{Rossler2010,Fang2008,Wittlin2012} but it has not been studied in detail.
+It has been speculated that the anomaly may originate from the excess of the Fe \cite{Rossler2010}, or from impurity phases, indicating either Verwey transition in Fe$_3$O$_4$ \cite{Verwey1939,Friedrich2002}, or spin reorientation transition in Fe$_7$(Se-Te)$_8$ impurity \cite{Wittlin2012}.
+We see no correlation whatsoever between the magnitude of the anomaly and the tiny content of Fe$_3$O$_4$ estimated by X-ray diffraction, and we do not detect Fe$_7$(Se-Te)$_8$ in our samples.
+Thus, we believe that the anomaly is caused by intrinsic properties of the FeTe$_{1-x}$Se$_x$ system.
+The fact that the anomaly is observed in the same $T$-region as the resistive anomaly strongly suggests that the two features may be linked.

+For further discussion, we extract $M$ measured in ZFC mode at $T = 30$ K (denoted as $M_{30}$) and at $T=300$ K ($M_{300}$).
+The $y$-dependencies of in-plane components of $M_{30}$ and $M_{300}$, $M_{\perp}$ and $M_{\parallel}$, are shown in Figs. \ref{DeltaM}(a) and \ref{DeltaM}(b), respectively.
+Both $M_{30}$ components increase monotonically with increasing $y$, reflecting enhanced localization induced by scattering due to Ni doping.
+The increase is mild, and anisotropy of the in-plane $M_{30}$ is small for $y \lesssim 0.06$, to the left of green vertical bars, which in both figures show $R_H = 0$ boundary, at which low-$T$ conduction changes from hole-dominated into electron-dominated.
+At $y > 0.06$ the dramatic increase of both components of $M_{30}$ occurs, accompanied by significant anisotropy.
+Turning to $M_{300}$ components, we observe that they are non-monotonic functions of $y$: at $y \lesssim 0.06$ they are larger than the $M_{30}$ values, but they start to decrease on the approach to $y=0.06$, and they become smaller than the $M_{30}$ values at $y > 0.06$.
+These dependencies point to a strong link between transport and magnetic properties.